busoc/mmaconv/README.md

 options:

-* [-r]: configuration file with list of period during which activities took place
+* [-r]: configuration file with list of period during which activities took place (see below for more info)
 * [-x]: list of directories that should be excluded from traversal (only last part of path can be given)
 * [-s]: produces only a summary of the results
 * [-v]: when given with the [s] otpion, it keeps the output for the intermediate results